dpeerlab/Palantir/README.md

 #### Citations
-bioRxiv submission is in the works.
+Palantir manuscript is in submission: "Palantir characterizes cell fate continuities in human hematopoiesis".
+Preprint is available at https://www.biorxiv.org/content/early/2018/08/05/385328